 This also makes him super fun.
 Forever willing to play a game and always pawing for mental and physical stimulation, there is never a dull moment with this pup around.
 He makes a great companion for energetic families and kids looking for an exciting four-legged sibling to play with.

-His love for humans links into his sensitivity – he doesn’t like to be left alone.
-This means he needs to be homed with a family that can spend most of their time with him.
+His love for humans links to his sensitivity – he doesn’t like to be left alone.
+This means he needs to be in a home with a family that can spend most of their time with him.
 If you work long hours, this is probably not the right breed for you.
 Some people love his reliance upon humans, but some find it a bit too needy.
 You need to know which side of the fence you sit on before you welcome him into your life.

 Size & Appearance